AndresMCB/DynamicCancerDriver/README.md

 ```
 ## Documentation
-Detailed information about the functions implemented in PTC can be found in the [user manual](DynamicCancerDriver_1.4.1.pdf)
+Detailed information about the functions implemented can be found in the [user manual]()

 Please find the datasets employed in our paper in the folder [data](data/)